Dr. Kimberly Sogge, C.Psych. Registered Psychologist

 I have offered group and individual psychotherapy, assessment, and counselling services for 25 years now, and I still love every moment of my work.
 I now work in private practice exclusively, although frequently I teach workshops, seminars, or collaborate on research projects with colleagues in hospitals, the community, and academia in Ottawa.
 A large proportion of my clients and collaborators are now drawn from the medical, professional, foreign service and public service communities in Ottawa and their families.

 In recent years, I have served as the Chief of Psychology for Professional Practice at the Royal Ottawa Health Care Group.
 In this role I was responsible for promoting excellence in professional practice and research in a large multi-clinic mental health organization.
-When I teach about emotionally intelligence leadership, and when I coach executives and other high performers, my professional skills as a psychologist are informed by first hand experience as a senior leader in my profession.
+When I teach about emotional intelligence in leadership, and when I coach executives and other high performers, my professional skills as a psychologist are informed by first hand experience as a senior leader in my profession.

 I have been privileged to work as a psychologist in the Musculoskeletal Clinic at the New Alberta Children’s Hospital, as faculty in Psychiatry and Behavioral Science at the Texas A&M College of Medicine, and as a Program Director in Child, Adolescent and Family Mental Health in New England.
 Prior to relocating to Ottawa, I was the consulting psychologist for the Eating Disorder Programs at the Women’s Health Clinic and the Family and Youth Clinic at the Peterborough Regional Health Centre.
 In my doctoral and post-doctoral training I worked with veterans at American VA hospitals in rehabilitation and in a Post Traumatic Stress Disorder Unit, focusing specifically on military sexual assault.